rikonaka/pistol-rs/README.md

 ## Windows

 Download the `npcap` and `npcap-sdk` from [here](https://npcap.com/) and install `npcap` (to install with the "Install Npcap in WinPcap API-compatible Mode"), then place `Packet.lib` from the `npcap-sdk` pack x64 folder in your root of code.

+In windows testing I used wireshark to monitor and found that windows was unable to send packets and didn't know why.

 ## Host Discovery (Ping Scanning)